 What is Computer Engineering?

-Students will learn how to apply engineering principles to computer technology and integrate them into hands-on projects.
+Students learn how to apply engineering principles to computer technology and integrate them into hands-on projects.
 Students also learn how to program software onto computer hardware.

 What can I do with Computer Engineering?